StephenOTT/Cammand/README.md

 1. run `dotnet run`
 1. got to `localhost:5001`

-Currently requires HTTPS on the Camunda API endpoint.
+Requires HTTPS on the Camunda API endpoint.

 ## Quick SpringBoot Configs for Camunda: